 Select "Reset all marks" to delete all set marks.

 To cancel individual set marks, select a mark for deletion from the context menu.

-Furthermore, you can also set and clear marks, other than "Rating" (*1), by selecting icons located on the status bar.
+You can set or clear marks by selecting icons located in the status bar.

-A maximum of six kinds of marks can be set to a single image.
+A maximum of five kinds of marks can be set to a single image.

 The following combinations can be set.

 SILKYPIX protect is not for setting attributes of the RAW data file image for processing.3.4.3.
-Rating
+Switching to previous / next image

 SILKYPIX protect prohibits moving or deleting files and changing development parameters during SILKYPIX operations.